 - Bring a stuffed animal friend.
 Everything is more fun with your favorite stuffy or doll when you are little!

 - Grab the binoculars.
 This keeps kids busy and you never know what you’ll run into.
 Don’t have real ones?
 Make your little one some pretend ones out of toilet paper rolls, thanks Pinterest.

 - Map it.
 Print or draw a map of your neighborhood for kids to follow.
 Add landmarks

 - Take pictures.
 Challenge older kiddos with a photo challenge.
 Or do a photo scavenger hunt.

 - At night, look for houses with twinkling lights.
 Some people are pulling out their holiday (Christmas and Halloween decorations) to spread cheer.
 And don’t forget a flashlight for extra fun and safety.

 - Research your neighborhood’s history.
 Many neighborhoods have historic buildings, houses and stores.
 Research their history and see when they were built!
 The Appleton Historical Society has lots of great resources on their website.

 - Bike around.
 You can get farther to explore more and less likely to touch anything!
 A friendly reminder to wear your helmet!

 - Scoot around on scooters.
 A friendly reminder to wear your helmet!

 Don’t forget to tag us on Instagram @govalleykids, #govalleykids or share your pictures with us!
 Have fun!
 Get some fresh air!
-Be safe!
 Be well!